ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Aventicum to Veldidena
+# Aventicum To Veldidena

-From Aventicum to Augusta Raurica is about 58 miles away when travelling by road.
+## To Augusta Raurica by road

-He left the city early, before the rising of the sun.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-There is a fountain of cold water springing from the rock.
-As they go up from {from}, they see the ruined walls.
+Intending to travel by road to Augusta Raurica, Virgil left Aventicum.
+It was at least 58 miles.

 He passes another milestone.
+A cloud passes in front of the sun.
+The sun beats down.
+Workers are raising the level of the road.

 Insert story about 177494

 Insert story about ['47.533', '7.722']

+## After Augusta Raurica

-From Augusta Raurica to Brigantium is at least 119 miles when travelling on a military boat floating downstream.
+From Augusta Raurica to Brigantium is a journey of about 119 miles when travelling on a military boat floating downstream.

-The countryside is quieter than the city.
-A cloud passes in front of the sun.
-He presses onward.
+A breeze from an unexpected quarter cools the air.
+No backward glances for the city left behind.
+The journey is more tiring than you might expect.

 Insert story about 187325

 Insert story about ['47.503', '9.747']

-From Brigantium to Cambodunum is a distance of about 36 miles when travelling by road.

-Now the road is quieter.
-By the road is a salt spring.
-His shoes are covered in dust from the road.
+## To Cambodunum by road

+Virgil departed from Brigantium, intending to travel by road to Cambodunum, at least 36 miles.

 He left the city early, before the rising of the sun.
-A cloud passes in front of the sun.
+On the road from Brigantium to Cambodunum there is a village, in which there is a temple and grove.
+This is a smooth road, by which many wagons were bringing wood to Cambodunum.
 They pass a pillar on the right surmounted by a stone urn.
+Along the road are graves, and a cenotaph.
+He had set out from Brigantium amidst a throng travelling the same way.
+Workers are raising the level of the road.
+The sun beats down.
+By the road is a salt spring.

 Insert story about 187335

 Insert story about ['47.727', '10.327']

-Intending to travel by road to Abodiacum, Virgil left Cambodunum.
-It was at least 31 miles.

-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-He set out from {from} amidst a throng travelling the same way.
+## 31 miles to Abodiacum

+From Cambodunum to Abodiacum is a distance of about 31 miles when travelling by road.

+Not far from the road is a grave, on which is mounted a soldier standing by a horse.
+Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+There is a fountain of cold water springing from the rock.
+This is a smooth road, by which many wagons were bringing wood to Abodiacum.
+There a spring wells up, and around about it is a meadow.
+Workers are raising the level of the road.
+Water has washed out the road, making for slow going.
+As they go up from Cambodunum, they see the ruined walls.
+By the road is a salt spring.
 They pass a pillar on the right surmounted by a stone urn.
-There is a fountain of cold water springing from the rock.

 Insert story about 187242

 Insert story about ['47.91', '10.91']

+## After Abodiacum

 From Abodiacum to Cambodunum is about 31 miles away when travelling by road.

-The sun beats down..
-His shoes are covered in dust from the road.
-He left the city early, before the rising of the sun.
-Along the road are graves, and a cenotaph.
-A cloud passes in front of the sun.
-By the road is a salt spring.
+The sun beats down.
+Now the road is quieter.
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+Next to the straight road that leads to Cambodunum, there is visible a sculpted tomb.
+The road narrows here, an orchard wall encroaching on it.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+Not far from the road is a grave, on which is mounted a soldier standing by a horse.
+Who it is I do not know, but both horse and soldier were carved by Praxiteles.

 Insert story about 187335

 Insert story about ['47.727', '10.327']

+## After Cambodunum

-From Cambodunum to Abodiacum is a distance of about 31 miles when travelling by road.
+From Cambodunum to Abodiacum is a journey of about 31 miles when travelling by road.

-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 He passes another milestone.
+They pass a pillar on the right surmounted by a stone urn.
+The road narrows here, an orchard wall encroaching on it.
+By the road is a salt spring.
+Now the road is quieter.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-As they go up from {from}, they see the ruined walls.
+Workers are raising the level of the road.
+On the road from Cambodunum to Abodiacum there is a village, in which there is a temple and grove.
 His shoes are covered in dust from the road.
-A caravan from {destination} passed by.
-They pass a pillar on the right surmounted by a stone urn.

 Insert story about 187242

 Insert story about ['47.91', '10.91']

+## Travelling by road to Parthanum

-Virgil departed from Abodiacum, intending to travel by road to Parthanum, a distance of about 40 miles.
+Leaving Abodiacum, Virgil set out for Parthanum by road, a journey of about 40 miles.

-A cloud passes in front of the sun.
-He left the city early, before the rising of the sun.
-By the road is a salt spring.
+As they go up from Abodiacum, they see the ruined walls.
+An oxcart passes, loaded with grain.
+They pass a pillar on the right surmounted by a stone urn.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+He passes another milestone.
 Now the road is quieter.
-Along the road are graves, and a cenotaph.
+Water has washed out the road, making for slow going.
+This is a smooth road, by which many wagons were bringing wood to Parthanum.
+His shoes are covered in dust from the road.

 Insert story about 187505

 Insert story about ['47.492', '11.086']

-Virgil departed from Parthanum, intending to travel by road to Veldidena, about 32 miles away.

-He passes another milestone.
-Along the road are graves, and a cenotaph.
+## Parthanum to Veldidena by road

+From Parthanum to Veldidena is about 32 miles away when travelling by road.

+On the road from Parthanum to Veldidena there is a village, in which there is a temple and grove.
 He left the city early, before the rising of the sun.
-He set out from {from} amidst a throng travelling the same way.
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+The sun beats down.
+Workers are raising the level of the road.
+As they go up from Parthanum, they see the ruined walls.

 Insert story about 187608